JosuaKrause/redipy/README.md

 free to [open an issue][issues] on GitHub.
 I would love to hear your feedback and improve `redipy`.
 Thank you!

-## Disclaimer
-This project is a personal project and is not associated with, supported by, or endorsed by my employer.
-The views and opinions expressed in this project are solely my own and do not represent the views or opinions of my employer or any other entity.

 [logo_small]: https://raw.githubusercontent.com/JosuaKrause/redipy/v0.4.0/img/redipy_logo_small.png
 [logo]: https://raw.githubusercontent.com/JosuaKrause/redipy/v0.4.0/img/redipy_logo.png
 [implemented]: https://github.com/JosuaKrause/redipy/issues/8